 An Arabic TV Shows List for Language Learners

-We’ve talked before about the amazing Egyptian film industry and how watching films in Arabic can help you better learn Arabic language skills, but did you know that in addition to its flourishing film industries, people living in Arabic speaking countries have also enjoyed watching quality Arabic shows on their Arab TV box for decades.
+We’ve talked before about the amazing Egyptian film industry.
+If you are watching films in Arabic, this can help you better learn Arabic language skills.
+However, people living in Arabic speaking countries have also enjoyed watching quality Arabic shows on their Arab TV box for decades.

 Khawatir (Arabic for “thoughts”) was an annual TV show that aired during Ramadan from 2005 to 2015.
-The follows the well-educated Saudi Arabian activist and media figure Ahmed Al Shugairi and his team traveling around the world to explore the similarities and differences between Arabic and foreign communities.
+It follows the well-educated Saudi Arabian activist and media figure Ahmed Al Shugairi and his team.
+They are traveling around the world to explore the similarities and differences between Arabic and foreign communities.

-If you’re learning Gulf Arabic, you’re in luck because Al Shugairi speaks in the Gulf Arabic dialect; however, those of you studying Modern Standard Arabic should be able to follow him with little difficulty as well (plus you’ll get the bonus of both practicing your MSA AND learning Gulf Arabic at the same time.
+You’re in luck if you’re learning Gulf Arabic.
+Al Shugairi speaks in the Gulf Arabic dialect.
+However, those of you studying Modern Standard Arabic should be able to follow him with little difficulty as well.
+In addition, you’ll get the bonus of both practicing your MSA AND learning Gulf Arabic at the same time.
 How cool is that?).

 Yes, the series did end in 2015, but don’t fret as you can binge watch the entire series on YouTube.

-Fifteen contestants from places all over the Arab world like Lebanon, Palestine, Egypt, Morocco, and Oman compete for each week for 13 arduous weeks.
-Like the US and other international editions of the show, the Arabian version of Top Chef follows the tried and true format of eliminating one chef each week until one contestant is crowned Top Chef.
+Fifteen contestants from places all over the Arab world compete for each week for 13 arduous weeks.
+They come from countries like Lebanon, Palestine, Egypt, Morocco, and Oman.
+The Arabian version of Top Chef follows the tried and true format of eliminating one chef each week until one contestant is crowned Top Chef.

-In every episode, contestants will explain what they’re cooking, how they’re cooking it and you’ll actually watch them in action.
-After the dishes are prepared you’ll see three world-renowned chefs – Bobby Chinn, Mona Mosly, and Moroun Chedid – judge both the flavor and presentation and listen to their interpretation of every dish the contestants make.
+Contestants will explain what they’re cooking, how they’re cooking it and you’ll actually watch them in action.
+You’ll see three world-renowned chefs – Bobby Chinn, Mona Mosly, and Moroun Chedid – judge both the flavor and presentation.
+They will also listen to their interpretation of every dish the contestants make.

-Since both the chefs and the contestants come from all over the Middle East, you get a good mix of Arabic dialects and a pinch of some English thrown in once in awhile as well.
+Since the contestants come from all over the Middle East, you get a good mix of Arabic dialects.
 And because it’s a cooking show, you’ll have plenty of great opportunities to learn the names of dishes, their ingredients, and how to prepare them.

-Created and produced by Al Aoula, the first Moroccan TV channel, Amouddou (Berber for “voyage”) is a documentary TV series starring award winning Moroccan director, commentator, editor and cameraman Hassan Boufous who, along with his charismatic voice, takes you on an adventure inside Morocco to discover the kingdom’s wonderful world of nature and stunning scenery.
+Amouddou (Berber for “voyage”) was created and produced by Al Aoula, the first Moroccan TV channel.
+It is a documentary TV series starring Hassan Boufous.
+He is an awarded Moroccan director, commentator, editor and cameraman.
+The show takes you on an adventure inside Morocco to discover the kingdom’s wonderful world of nature and stunning scenery.

-Boufous’ Modern Standard Arabic is impeccable, so this is a big win for Arabic language learners who can watch the show via Al Aoula TV or catch replays on YouTube.
+Boufous’ Modern Standard Arabic is impeccable.
+This is a big win for Arabic language learners who can watch the show via Al Aoula TV or catch replays on YouTube.

-Arabs Got Talent is a talent show based in Lebanon that brings together gifted young people from the Middle East and North Africa to compete for a the grand prize of a brand new car, 500,000 Saudi Arabian Riyals ($133,250 USD) and a contract with MBC—the Arabic TV channel that host the Arabic TV series.
+Arabs Got Talent is a talent show based in Lebanon.
+It brings together gifted young people from the Middle East and North Africa.
+The grand prize is a brand new car valued at $133,250 USD and.
+In addition to that, the contestant receives a contract with MBC—the Arabic TV channel that host the Arabic TV series.

-During the first part of the series, judges Najwa Karam, Ali Jaber, Nasser Al Qasabi and Ahmed Helmy choose contestants with a variety of talents ranging from comedy to magic to singing who will move on to the semi-finals based on their performance.
+The judges Najwa Karam, Ali Jaber, Nasser Al Qasabi and Ahmed Helmy choose contestants with a variety of talents who will move on to the semi-finals based on their performance.
 Once they reach the semi-finals, their fates are in the hands of the audience.

-Once again, because contestants are from all over the Arab world, Arabic language learners will be exposed to a wide-variety of Arabic dialects and Modern Standard Arabic subtitles are used for English-speaking performers.
+Once again, because contestants are from all over the Arab world, Arabic language learners will be exposed to a wide variety of Arabic dialects.
+Modern Standard Arabic subtitles are used for English-speaking performers.

 Iftah Ya SimSim (“Open Sesame”) might seem familiar to those who grew up watching Sesame Street, but don’t let that fool you.
-This is in no way an Arabic copycat of the beloved American TV show; rather, with the blessings of Sesame Street’s creators, this show was built from the ground up solely for young Arab viewers.
+This is in no way an Arabic copycat of the beloved American TV show.
+Rather, this show was built from the ground up solely for young Arab viewers.
 However, now even non-native Arab language learners (and especially beginners) can use it, too, due to its simple yet far-reaching nature.
 It’s also great if you have children who are learning Arabic as a second language.

-Originally produced in Kuwait from the late 70s until the 1990 Gulf War brought it to a screeching halt, Iftah Ya SimSim was revived in 2015 with the same educational and language goals – bringing literacy and basic education to the underserved population and helping young kids all over the Arab world grow into educated and moral adults.
+It was originally produced in Kuwait from the late 70s until the 1990.
+Unfortunately, the Gulf War brought it to a screeching halt.
+Iftah Ya SimSim was revived in 2015 with the same educational and language goals.
+They hoped to bring literacy and basic education to the underserved population.
+Also, they want to help young kids all over the Arab world grow into educated and moral adults.

-When it was first developed, the producers took a big chance by deciding to have the show made using only Modern Standard Arabic in order to promote cultural literacy and pan-Arab collaboration.
-Some educators believed that MSA might confuse kids or worried that MSA would become filled with colloquial speech, thus a cheaper, more colloquial version if itself.
-However, none of those ever happened and the show became a beloved part of childhood for many young Arabs who watch it these days with their own children.
-You can watch it here with your kids (or alone.
-For nostalgic reasons.
-It’s okay.
-We understand.)
+When it was first developed, the producers took a big chance by deciding to have the show made using only Modern Standard Arabic.
+This was done in order to promote cultural literacy and pan-Arab collaboration.
+Some educators believed that MSA might confuse kids.
+Also, they worried that MSA would become filled with colloquial speech.
+Thus, becoming a cheaper, more colloquial version if itself.
+However, none of those ever happened and the show became a beloved part of childhood for many young Arabs.

 Minute to Win It is an the Egyptian version of international game show franchise where contestants take part in a series of 60-second challenges that use objects that are commonly available around the house.
 If you watch this for no other reason, watch it for the language and we don’t mean the Egyptian dialect.
 What we mean, rather, is watch it for the repetitive Arabic commentary while the contestants are playing the nose whistle with a drinking straw or stacking cards for the world’s largest playing card pyramid (yes, the show is THAT weird, but in a good way, mostly).